SergiosSinanis/Weather_API_Console/README.md

 ## Features:

-Real-time weather data
+- Real-time weather data
-Temperature in Celsius
+- Temperature in Celsius
-Weather conditions
+- Weather conditions
-Location-based search
+- Location-based search
-Error handling
+- Error handling
-User-friendly interface
+- User-friendly interface
-Wind speed information
+- Wind speed information
-Humidity data
+- Humidity data
-"Feels like" temperature
+- "Feels like" temperature
+- Invalid API key detection
+- Location not found handling
+- Network connection errors
+- API response validation

 ## Requirements:

-.NET 6.0 or higher
+- .NET 6.0 or higher
-Visual Studio 2022 or compatible IDE
+- Visual Studio 2022 or compatible IDE
-OpenWeatherMap API key
+- OpenWeatherMap API key
-Active internet connection
+- Active internet connection

-Install required NuGet packages:
+### Install required NuGet packages:
-Newtonsoft.Json
+- Newtonsoft.Json

-Build the solution,
+- Build the solution,
-Get your API key from OpenWeatherMap (https://openweathermap.org/api), Run the application
+- Get your API key from OpenWeatherMap (https://openweathermap.org/api),
+- Run the application

 ## How to Use:

-Start the application
+- Start the application
-Enter your OpenWeatherMap API key
+- Enter your OpenWeatherMap API key
-Type a location name (city, country)
+- Type a location name (city, country)
-View the weather information
+- View the weather information
-Choose to check another location or exit
+- Choose to check another location or exit

-Example Output:
+### Example Output:
-Location: London, UK
+- Location: London, UK
-Temperature: 15.2°C
+- Temperature: 15.2°C
-Feels like: 14.8°C
+- Feels like: 14.8°C
-Condition: Light rain
+- Condition: Light rain
-Humidity: 76%
+- Humidity: 76%
-Wind Speed: 4.1 m/s
+- Wind Speed: 4.1 m/s
-Error Handling:
+- Error Handling:

-Invalid API key detection
-Location not found handling
-Network connection errors
-API response validation
-Input validation

 ## API Usage Notes:

-Free API tier limited to 60 calls per minute
+- Free API tier limited to 60 calls per minute
-Location names should be clear and specific
+- Location names should be clear and specific
-Some locations might need country code (e.g., "London,UK") API responses are in metric units
+- Some locations might need country code (e.g., "London,UK")
+- API responses are in metric units

 ## Contributing:

-Fork the repository
+- Fork the repository
-Create a feature branch
+- Create a feature branch
-Make your changes
+- Make your changes
-Submit a pull request
+- Submit a pull request

-License:
+### License:
-Copyright [Year] [Your Name]
+Copyright 2025 Sergios Sinanis
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at